oddlama/vane/README.md

 #### Administrative and 'meta' features

-- [ ] Advancements to guide you through most additions
+- [ ] Builtin lightweight permissions plugin (permission groups, group inheritance, live editing)
+- [x] All tab completions will respect required command permissions
 - [ ] Inaccessible commands will not be shown to players
 - [x] Slightly colorized chat message format for better readability
 - [x] Convenience commands for time, weather, gamemode, spawn, ...
 - [ ] Players without any permissions cannot alter the world (just look, no touch!)
+- [ ] Advancements to guide you through most additions

 #### Unique features